lawsocsg/lawsoc-clinic-manual/docs/criminal-law-and-procedure.md

-If the Appellant is on bail pending his/her appeal against a sentence of imprisonment, the Appellant must surrender to the Court that had sentenced him/her on the 15\ :sup:`th` day after the service of the Grounds of Decision, failing which, a Warrant of Arrest will be issued.
+If the Appellant is on bail pending his/her appeal against a sentence of imprisonment, the Appellant must surrender to the Court that had sentenced him/her on the 15^th^ day after the service of the Grounds of Decision, failing which, a Warrant of Arrest will be issued.

 The Warrant Enforcement Unit (a division of the Singapore Police Force) will arrest and produce the Appellant in court.
 Thereafter, the